 So, what determines the future value of a home?

 Many factors can be used to determine a home’s current market value.
-These factors can also be considered when trying to determine whether or not a particular home will hold that value or even increase in value.
-These factors include; location, land values, market conditions, the economy, condition, size, age, layout of the home and the types of updates a home has.
+These factors can also be considered when trying to determine whether or not a particular home will hold that value or even increase in value., which is called ‘appreciation’ These factors include; location, land values, market conditions, the economy, condition, size, age, layout of the home and the types of updates a home has.

-The two main predictors to concentrate most on are land values and location.
+The two main appreciation factors to concentrate on are land values and location.
 The location of a home has an enormous impact on its value.
 Where it’s located within a town or city, the street it sits on and even the plot of land on which it’s situated, are all determining factors.

 For example, a cul-de-sac location is usually considered one of the best locations for families.
 Next will be homes located deeper within a subdivision.
 One rule of thumb often used by realtors, is not to buy a home; on a main road, backing to a main road, or backing to commercial property.

 While these homes will be less expensive, there is a reason for this.
 It usually will be evident first with the appraisal.
 An appraiser is required to use ‘like properties’ in the process, so if you are considering a home backing to a commercial property, the appraisal will also include a similar home.
 Unfortunately, if there is not a recent home available to use as a comparable ‘sold’ – the appraiser can go back further in date or even further out in location, which can negatively affect the value of your property.
 This may benefit you when buying the home, but it may do just the opposite when you go to sell, a fact most buyers have no knowledge of.